12 Places to Find Freelance Work Online

 From there, freelancers submit proposals for projects they’re interested in doing.
 Clients can review freelancers' proposals, profiles, and portfolios, choose the one that best fits their needs, and place project funding in escrow.

-Freelancers and clients then collaborate on an online work station, typically with no off-platform communication.
+Freelancers and clients then collaborate through an online work station, typically with no off-platform communication.

-It seems to be designed to attract a more expert base of clientele and freelancers, rather than mixing in a lot of cheap job listings.
+It is designed to attract a more expert base of clientele and freelancers, rather than mixing in a lot of cheap job listings.

 Similar to Upwork, you can make a freelancer profile and start bidding on jobs posted by clients.